 Current favorite tree garlands:

-Here are some tips to keep in mind about Christmas ornaments:
+Here are some tips to keep in mind with Christmas ornaments:

 - Stay within your color scheme.